Tapesh123/eatcleanbud_final/README.md

 Eat Clean Bud Final Project - Find recipes to suit your fitness diet needs!

-This app allows users to search the Edamam API for recipes according to keyword, calories, diet type.
-Users can save,comment favourite recipes and view them.
+This  amazing app allows users to search the for recipes according to keyword, calories, diet type.
+Users can save, make comment on their recipes and view them.

 ## Technologies used:
 * MongoDB